-You need to make use of Amazon sponsored ads to be visible and stay competitive in the marketplace.
-So get a hold of as much of advertising data as possible.
+You need to make use of Amazon-sponsored ads to be visible and stay competitive in the marketplace.
+So get a hold of as much advertising data as possible.
 Amazon only has the advertising data for the past 90 days, so find out as much as you can.
 Take a look at the monthly and bi-monthly reports, and gain insights into the PPC metrics.
 This helps you understand the CPC rates, ACoS, and other important metrics you need to know to stay ahead of the competition.
 You can also learn about product keywords and past trends.
 This helps you determine the profitability of an ad campaign and helps you set realistic and attainable goals.

 See how the advertising costs fluctuate over time based on the campaigns.
 This helps you determine the market and competition.